orphans & Widows in Need

 Women and children throughout Africa are often void of the building blocks of economic security due to hardships, circumstance and social standing.

-The Asomugha Foundation works to promote economic security aimed to ensure that woman and children can meet their essential needs through skills training.
+The Asomugha Foundation works to promote economic security aimed to ensure that women and children can meet their essential needs through skills training.
 The Foundation’s activities range from distribution of food and essential household and personal care items to micro-economic initiatives.

 Our micro-economic initiatives aim to strengthen income generation in both households and entire communities in a sustainable manner and in a given time frame.
 The projects are tailored to meet individual needs, as expressed by the recipients.
 The most commonly used microeconomic tools are productive grants, vocational training, and small loans.